 The Summer Program in Neuroscience (SPIN) at the University of Alabama at Birmingham (UAB) originated from a Research Experience for Undergraduates (REU) site with support from the National Science Foundation.
 It is now jointly sponsored by the Department of Neurobiology, the Civitan International Research Center and the Comprehensive Neuroscience Center at UAB.

 SPIN has two equally important goals.
 First is to provide motivated undergraduates who have demonstrated excellent scientific aptitude with the opportunity to experience full time academic research in neurobiology.
 Second, SPIN is designed to increase student competitiveness for entry into graduate education by involving students in an intensive professional development program.
 Special emphasis is given to students with limited research opportunities at their home institutions.
 Students entering their junior or senior year by the start of the program are particularly encouraged to apply.
-Applicants must be US citizens/nationals.
+Without exception, applicants must be US citizens/nationals

 Research in neuroscience at UAB uses a variety of tools to study the molecular, cellular and network bases of the structure and function of the nervous system, including molecular genetics, single cell patch- and voltage-clamp recording, high resolution imaging, confocal and electron microscopic and X-ray microanalysis, heterologous protein expression, high performance liquid chromatography neurochemistry, site-directed mutagenesis, in vivo electrophysiological analysis, biomedical engineering techniques, computer simulations and mathematical modeling.
 Research in the Department of Neurobiology also addresses major issues in neurological health and disease, including epilepsy, primary brain tumors (gliomas), addiction, Alzheimer's disease, Parkinson's disease, Alexander disease, brain/spinal cord injury, mental retardation/developmental disorders, neurodegenerative disorders, movement disorders, perceptual disorders, stroke, and learning and memory disorders.